Follow the step by step process or choose what situation that best describes you:

 If you graduate from a law school outside of the United States (and therefore outside of the ABA’s accreditation boundaries), the Pennsylvania Board of Law Examiners may admit you to the Bar if:

 Once you have graduated with your J.D. degree from an ABA-accredited law school, you are ready to take the Pennsylvania Bar Examination.
-It is given twice each year in February (in the Philadelphia and Pittsburgh areas) and July (in the Philadelphia, Pittsburgh and Harrisburg areas).
+It is given twice each year in February and July in the Philadelphia and Pittsburgh areas.

 The Pennsylvania Board of Law Examiners provides Bar Exam review information on its website.
 Various test prep organizations offer Pennsylvania Bar Exam preparation courses.
 They include Kaplan and Barbri.
 Other PA Bar Exam preparation courses and reviews are held by most law schools, including: